Pedro Moreira Salles: Career

 Salles is a member of the Group of Fifty (G-50) - a non-profit initiative, composed of a Latin American executives and sponsored by the Carnegie Endowment for International Peace and the Inter-American Dialogue, in Washington D.C.
 He is a member of the advisory board of IBMEC, and vice-chairman of PlaNet Finance Brasil, a microcredit Nongovernmental organization (NGO).

 Education

 He holds a bachelor's degree in economics and history from the University of California, Los Angeles.
 He subsequently attended the graduate program in International Relations at Yale University and the Owner/President Management Program at Harvard University.
 Salles is married to Marisa Moreira Salles and has two children.
-He is a younger brother of film director Walter Salles, of Oscar-nominated Central Station fame.
+He is a brother of film director Walter Salles, of Oscar-nominated Central Station fame.

 Personal life

 Pedro Moreira Salles has muscular dystrophy and is a wheelchair user.
 He says he copes with the disease with "a lot of psychotherapy," yet he lives a busy professional and social life.
 He and his wife support stem-cell research.